-‘America’s Finest City’ is rich, ritzy, and amiable.
-The hometown of Cameron Diaz, noted for its perfect weather, offers endless possibilities.
+‘America’s Finest City’ is vibrant, elegant, and amiable.
+The hometown of Cameron Diaz and noted for its perfect weather, San Diego offers endless possibilities.
 It’s a land of sunny beaches, underwater mysteries, antiques, theme parks, and many firsts in the US.
 This coastal city in California is nonchalant and unpretentious.
 Add a few dollops of Spanish influence and Mexican culture and the collage of San Diego looks complete.
 Bask in the gentle sun, challenge yourself to adventure sports, sing a song with the locals, and drink to your health, because the city likes to have fun.

 San Diego is a city in the western American state of California.
 It is situated on the southern coast of the state facing the Pacific Ocean and bordering Mexico.
 Los Angeles is located 120 miles (193 km) from here.

 - The total area of the city is 372.39 sq mi.